 Being prepared inside will help us face the challenges that come up outside.

-- Cultivate your inside: nourish your self-confidence, self-esteem, and work on your values.
+- Cultivate your inside: Nourish your self-confidence and self-esteem; work on your values as well.

-- Practice active, assertive dialogue, increase your vocabulary, work on your logic, practice strategies you can use in all kinds of conversations and that will help you feel sure of yourself and relaxed.
+- Practice strategies that you can use in all kinds of conversations and that’ll help you feel sure of yourself and relaxed.

-Overall, don’t delay in putting these simple tips into practice.
-We’re sure that the next time you can’t help but start an argument that you’ll face it more effectively and competently.
+Overall, don’t delay putting these simple tips into action.
+We’re sure that the next time you have an argument with someone because there’s no choice, you’ll face it more effectively and competently.